wren-lang/wren/doc/site/syntax.markdown

 Identifiers that start with underscore (`_`) are special in Wren.
 They are used to indicate fields in [classes](classes.html).

-## Statement terminators
+## Newlines

-Officially, statements are terminated by a semicolon (`;`) like in other languages in the C tradition.
-However, Wren treats newlines as equivalent to a semicolon whenever it makes sense.
-In practice, this means you almost never write `;` unless you want to cram a bunch of statements on one line.
+Newlines (`\n`) are meaningful in Wren.
+They are used to separate statements:

     :::dart
     // Two statements:
-    IO.print("hi")
+    IO.print("hi") // Newline.
     IO.print("bye")

-Sometimes, though, a statement doesn't fit on a single line and treating the newline as a semicolon would trip things up.
+Sometimes, though, a statement doesn't fit on a single line and jamming a newline in the middle would trip it up.
 To handle that, Wren has a very simple rule: It ignores a newline following any token that can't end a statement.

-Everywhere else, a newline is treated just like a `;`.
-Note that this is a very different system from how JavaScript handles semicolons.
-If you've been burned there, don't worry, you should be fine here.
+    :::dart
+    IO.print( // Newline here is ignored.
+        "hi")

+In practice, this means you can put each statement on its own line and wrap them across lines as needed without too much trouble.

 ## Blocks